Formosan subterranean termite: Spread of Formosan infestation

 Formosan termites, since their probable landing at the Port of New Orleans around the middle of the 20th century, have become a most serious concern to pest control regulators and researchers.
 In the 1970's, the United States Department of Agriculture began to track the spread of Formosan infestations.
 Maps of counties infested by Formosans were published by the USDA in 1975, 1990, and 2001.
 Universities across Texas, Louisiana, Mississippi, and Florida have published updates since then.

 The annual expansion rate of Formosan infestation between 1990 and present varies from 5.3% in Mississippi to 8.1% in Texas.

+Chouvenc & Helmick 2015 find that C. formosanus readily hybridizes with another invasive termite in Florida, C. gestroi.

 Economic impact

 Historic structures in Hawaii have been threatened, such as Iolani Palace in Honolulu.

 It has its greatest impact in North America.
 C. formosanus is the most destructive, difficult to control, and economically important species of termite in the southern United States.

 The Florida Department of Agriculture and Consumer Services discusses the average cost of Formosan termite damage as "in the $10,000 range per home.......can be much higher...in some severe cases the home may have to be demolished and rebuilt."
 Florida Consumer Protection.